 Under the direction of Matthew Fontaine Maury (1806-1873), the Observatory's first superintendent (1844-1861), the Observatory became a world leader in scientific research and the development of the new field of oceanography.
 Maury's own extensive research led to the publication of the Wind and Current Charts and Sailing Directions in 1847.
 This uniform system for recording oceanographic data was adopted by an international congress in 1853.
 In 1852, Maury published the Wind and Current Chart of the North Atlantic, which allowed sailors to use the ocean's currents and winds to their advantage to reduce the length of ocean voyages.
 Utilizing his knowledge of ocean currents and winds, derived in part from his naval voyages, as well the collection of ships logs deposited in the Depot of Charts and Instruments, Maury subsequently published The Physical Geography of the Sea, the first modern oceanographic textbook in 1855.
-Maury's uniform system of recording oceanographic data was widely adopted and was used to develop charts for all the major trade routes.
-Maury was also instrumental in mapping the route of the first transatlantic cable, completed in 1858.
+Maury's uniform system of recording oceanographic data was also instrumental in mapping the route of the first transatlantic cable, completed in 1858.
 A native Virginian, Maury resigned his position at the start of the Civil War, serving as a commander in the Confederate States Navy.30